burgil/say.js/README.md

 ## Fork Patch Logs:

-### Update 17: Still unable to play to streaming audio on the front end - But we're streaming!
+### Update 17: Still unable to play the streaming audio on the front end - But we're streaming!

 ### Update 16: Fixed backend streaming, now frontend is still returning Uncaught (in promise) DOMException: Failed to load because no supported source was found.